LudvigOlsen/pathio/README.md

 )
 ```

-Create the output directories that do not exist.
+Create the output directories that do not exist:

 ```python
 paths.mk_output_dirs(collection="out_dirs")
 ```

-Get a path.
+Get a path:

 ```python
 paths["in_file"]  # or
 paths.get_path(name="in_file", as_str=False, raise_on_fail=True)
 ```

-Remove file from disk.
+Remove file from disk:

 ```python
 paths.rm_file(name="in_file")